sudostake/sudostake_web_near/docs/README.md

 3. Walk through [Fund a liquidity request](./guides/fund-liquidity-request.md) so you know exactly what happens when you lend.
 4. Use [Discover open requests](./features/discover.md) to find opportunities and [Track lender positions](./features/lender-positions.md) to monitor the loans you’ve funded.
 5. Review [Repay a loan](./guides/repay-loan.md) so you know what the owner sees when they return funds.

-## How to use these docs
-- **Learn the shape of the product:** Read the [architecture overview](./architecture.md) to see how wallets, Firestore, and the NEAR blockchain work together.
-- **Get something done:** Open a guide such as [requesting liquidity](./guides/opening-liquidity-request.md) or [repaying a loan](./guides/repay-loan.md).
-Each guide calls out risks and the time it usually takes.
-- **Look up a detail:** Use the reference section for API routes, data models, and network IDs when you are wiring automation or reviewing support tickets.
-- **Stay in plain language:** If you hit jargon, check the [docs voice guide](./meta/style-guide.md) and suggest an edit—these pages are meant to stay friendly.

 ## Quick map